Nutrition and Cancer

 We do not eat nutrients, we eat food.
 The benefits of eating a variety of fruits and vegetables are that there is a chorus of phytochemicals present that work to keep us healthy.
 Isolated nutrients aren’t as helpful and can sometimes do harm.

-Cancer and cancer treatment can cause nutrition-related symptoms such as altered taste, loss of appetite, constipation, diarrhea, difficulty swallowing, dry mouth, mouth sores, nausea and vomiting, weight gain and weight loss.
+Cancer and cancer treatment can cause nutrition-related issues such as altered taste, loss of appetite, constipation, diarrhea, difficulty swallowing, dry mouth, mouth sores, nausea and vomiting, weight gain, and weight loss.
 Nutritionists trained in oncology can help minimize these side effects.
 For example, I recommend that patients with mouth sores (mucositis) use a straw to direct fluids away from painful areas of the mouth.
-Patients with nausea feel better when they eat foods cold or at room temperature for the aromas of hot foods can worsen the nausea.
+Patients with nausea feel better when they eat foods cold or at room temperature—the aromas of hot foods can worsen the nausea.

 Cancer survivorship should be recognized as a distinct phase of cancer care.
-As a patient moves on after treatment his medical team usually gets narrower despite the increased risk for secondary cancers and heart disease.
-Nutrition professionals can play an active role in monitoring blood lipids, weight, body composition, blood sugar and other biomarkers for the extended survivor.
+As a patient moves on after treatment, their medical team usually gets narrower despite the increased risk for secondary cancers and heart disease.
+Nutrition professionals can play an active role in monitoring blood lipids, weight, body composition, blood sugar, and other biomarkers for the extended survivor.